Sandreass/einkaufliste-app/README.md

 # Einkaufslist-App

 Welcome to the **Einkaufslist-App**, a modern, lightweight, and user-friendly application designed to manage your shopping list effectively.
-With its sleek interface and robust features, you can easily add, edit, delete, and sort your shopping items.
+You can easily add, edit, delete, and sort your shopping items.

 ![App Screenshot](./screenshot1.png)